By Jayne Dixon Weber

 Going Trick-or-Treating

-Talk about and model what your child will when they go to the door.
+Talk about and model what your loved one will be expected to do when they go to the door.
 Knock on the door or ring the doorbell.
 Then practice what to say when they go to the door.
-Ask a couple of your neighbors if your child can practice going up to their house.
-If your child is non-verbal, consider handing out a card.
+Ask a couple of your neighbors if your loved one can practice going up to their house.
+If your loved one is non-verbal or also has autism, consider handing out a trick-or-treat card or Fragile X-specific awareness cards.

-Your child may want to go to all the people in the area you set out for, or they may want to quit after a few houses.
-Or they may want to dress up and hand out candy instead of going trick-or-treating.
-If so, you can model handing out one piece of candy to each child and then let your child do it.
-This is also an activity you can practice earlier in the day.
+Your loved one may want to dress up and hand out candy instead of going trick-or-treating.
+You can model handing out one piece of candy to each trick-or-treater and then letting them do it.
+You could also practice handing out candy earlier in the day.

-• Set expectations about when your child will start and how late they can stay out.
+- Set expectations about when you will start and how late you will stay out.

-• If your child won’t knock on the door, it’s OK if you do it for them and then step back.
+- If your loved one won’t knock on the door, it’s OK if you do it for them and then step back.
 You can also model saying, “Trick or treat!”
-If someone asks your child what they are, give them a few seconds to respond and if they don’t, it’s OK for you to say for them, “I’m a ______.”
+If someone asks your loved one what they are, give them a few seconds to respond and if they don’t, it’s OK for you to say for them, “I’m a ______.”

-• You might ask a friendly neighbor child to go with your child.
-The friend can also model what to do and say.
+- You might ask a friend to go with your loved one.
+That friend can also model what to do and say.

 The Candy!

-Offer to trade all or some of the candy for a present (sometimes you can sell it to your dentist).
-And set expectations about how much your child can eat at one time or during the day.
+Offer to trade all or some of the candy for a present.
+(Sometimes you can sell it to your dentist or donate it to a local group).
+Set expectations about how much your loved one can eat at one time or during the day.

 Ideas Instead of Halloween

-• Read Halloween books to your children.
+- Read Halloween books to or with your loved one.
 There are books for all ages.

-• Watch movies, but be sure they are not too scary for your child.
+- Watch movies.
+Be sure they are not too scary for your loved one.

 From Parents Like You

-We also asked parents to chime in on ideas for costumes and other Halloween fun.
+We also asked parents to share strategies and ideas for costumes and other Halloween fun.
 Here’s what they told us:

 We always went with the soft easy in/easy out costumes.